Skip to main content

 Metabolic syndrome, a cluster of conditions including central obesity, insulin resistance, dyslipidemia, and hypertension, provides a powerful clinical model of NEI dysregulation.
 It is a state of low-grade, chronic inflammation.
 Adipose tissue, once thought to be a passive storage depot, is now understood to be a highly active endocrine organ, secreting a host of pro-inflammatory cytokines (adipokines) like TNF-α and Interleukin-6.

 This is not a simple correlation; it is a mechanistic link.
-Testosterone has anti-inflammatory properties and plays a role in maintaining and favorable body composition.
+Testosterone has anti-inflammatory properties and plays a role in maintaining insulin sensitivity and favorable body composition.
 Its deficiency removes a crucial brake on the inflammatory-metabolic cascade.

 A wellness program’s success is contingent upon the functional integrity of the participant’s neuroendocrine-immune system, a factor it is unequipped to assess or address.